VVolkov833/first-screen-css/README.md

 # FCP First Screen CSS

-Insert inline CSS to the head of the website, so the first screen renders with no jumps, which might improve the CLS web vital.
+Insert inline CSS to the head of the website, so the first screen renders with no jumps, which might improve the CLS and FCP web vitals.
 Or for any other reason.

 ## Features